 Dr. Santin also serves as peer reviewer for a number of journals including Lancet, Cancer Research, Journal of Clinical Oncology, Clinical Cancer Research, American Journal of Obstetrics & Gynecology, International Journal of Cancer, British Journal of Cancer, Gynecologic Oncology, International Journal of Radiation Oncology, Obstetrics & Gynecology, Journal of Immunotherapy, International Journal of Gynecological Cancer, Cancer Immunology Immunotherapy, BMC Cancer, Cancer Detection & Prevention, Molecular Cancer Research, Cancer, Cancer Biology & Therapy, Reproductive Sciences.

 Professor of Obstetrics, Gynecology, and Reproductive Sciences

-Clinical Research Program Leader, Gynecologic Oncology Program, Yale Cancer Center
+Disease Aligned Research Team Leader, Gynecologic Oncology Program, Yale Cancer Center

 Co-Chief, Section of Gynecologic Oncology

 Genital Neoplasms, Female; Gynecology; Immunotherapy; Neoplasms, Experimental; Ovarian Neoplasms